 The key difference is when you add leverage to the mix.
 Using leverage is a risky business.
 If you use leverage and you do not use a stop loss, you are gambling and you are at risk of losing all your capital and getting a margin call.
 The risk disclaimers are there for a reason, not just for the formality.
 The warnings are not nonsense.
 The lower the leverage the better, as the expectancy rate of your capital surviving and sustaining any string of losses increases.

-The stop loss problems
+The Stop Loss problems

 What we traders must do and the only thing we can do is find the best return to risk ratio opportunities that succeed often enough.
-Or in otherwise these trade opportunities create on average a positive expected rate or return in the long run.
-Another thing traders can do is find the best place for their stop loss in comparison to their type of strategy, the structure of the market, key levels, time factor, a trader’s character &psychology, etc. More on that later on.
+Or in otherwise these trade opportunities create on average a positive expected rate or return in the long term.
+Another thing traders can do is find the best place for their stop in comparison to their type of strategy, the structure of the stop market, key levels, time factor, a trader’s character &psychology, etc. More on that later on.

 The first I thing I did when I was preparing myself for this article is to look through the Winners Edge Trading website.
 There just so many cool articles and I could not stop reading.
 When browsing and reading I bumped into an article from Nathan who mentioned 3 rules of using stop losses.

 1) Always trade with a stop loss – protect yourself;

 2) Define your own stop and define before you enter the trade;